confng/confng-playground/secret-managers/README.md

 ```

 ### 4. Use Proper Authentication
-- AWS: Use IAM roles, not hardcoded credentials
+- Cloud Provider: Use IAM roles or managed identities, not hardcoded credentials
-- Azure: Use Managed Identity or Service Principal
+- Vault Solutions: Use AppRole or Kubernetes auth
-- Vault: Use AppRole or Kubernetes auth
+- Always use environment-specific authentication mechanisms

 ## Running the Example